sbates-idrc/c2lc-coding-environment/open_robot_kit/crickit_circuit_playround_bluefruit_dc/README.md

 - Phillips-head screwdriver, size PH00, for the DC motor terminals on the CRICKIT
 - Tools to tighten the M3 nuts and bolts

+## Notes

+- Controlling the motors by how long they are run for does not produce accurate enough motion